muyangren907/flask_tg/readthedocs/basic/updates.rst

 can learn more at https://regexone.com/.

 So far, we have only seen the `NewMessage
-<wuyusile.events.newmessage.NewMessage>`, but there are many more
+<flask.events.newmessage.NewMessage>`, but there are many more
 which will be covered later.
 This is only a small introduction to updates.

 Entities